This course includes the options of:

 In your second year, we’ll teach you modular environment construction and level design.
 You’ll explore gameplay design, gameplay mechanics and coding.
 You’ll also try your hand at real time lighting and special effects.
 You’ll take the leap from creating individual art, models and images to developing playable worlds that intrigue and excite.
 You’ll grow in confidence as you see how these environments compliment the stories you want to tell and the game worlds you want to create.
 You’ll work on live projects with industry and design a playable level as part of a team.
 We’ll encourage you to use this industry project to identify the job role you want to work towards.
 Whether you want to be a game designer or a character, environment or technical artist, by the end of this year you’ll know where your passion is guiding you.

 In your third year, you’ll focus your dissertation on an area of popular culture, linked to 3D games art and design, that fascinates you.
 You’ll also get stuck into an ambitious final games project.
 You’ll take this project through all stages of production, from concept and storyboarding to post-production.
 You’ll prove your project management and leadership qualities.
 We’ll encourage you to engage in real-world practices so you’re ready for employment.
 Your games project will be screened at our Animation Exposé show where you can enter it for different awards, judged by a panel of industry experts.
-To see the show’s live stream in 2020 please click here.
+View the show’s live stream from 2020.
 Previous judging panels have included companies such as Creative Assembly, Rare, Rebellion, Jagex, Airship Images and Space Ape Games.
 Plus, we’ll encourage you to enter your work into The Rookies and other international competitions.
 Our students have won The Rookies Console and PC Game of the Year for 3 consecutive years in 2018, 2019 and 2020!
 When you graduate, you’ll have an impressive professional portfolio, showreel and website to launch your career.
 This is your chance to showcase your creativity and technical expertise.
 Capture our imagination.
 What world will you create?

 Your main campus is College Lane